 6 more ways to determine your web guy is a tool

 There are so many things to be aware of when designing and structuring your website.
 Also, there is much that you need to know as a website owner to make sure your web presence is being handled properly by yourself or your web guy.
-Inasmuch, I wrote an article a while back about 7 things that are very important for any website here: http://www.ternstyle.us/blog/7-ways-to-determine-your-web-guy-is-a-tool.
+Inasmuch, I wrote an article a while back about 7 things that are very important for any website here: https://www.ternstyle.us/blog/7-ways-to-determine-your-web-guy-is-a-tool.
 The list continues so here goes with 6 more ways.

 1. No Index/No Follow (or lack of Index/Follow)